X-Men: Days of Future Past: The Rogue Cut

 20th Century Fox Home Entertainment released an alternate version of the film, titled The Rogue Cut, on July 14, 2015.
 It added 17 minutes of previously unused footage, including a subplot involving Anna Paquin's character Rogue, whose role was reduced to a brief cameo in the theatrical release.
-The Rogue Cut was also screened at the 2015 San Diego Comic-Con International.
+The Rogue Cut was also screened at the 2015 San Diego Comic-Con.

-In the Rogue Cut, Rogue's role is more consequential, and the narrative is more complex: when Kitty Pryde is accidentally wounded after Wolverine's consciousness experiences a phase between past and future from seeing Stryker in 1973, Bobby Drake (Iceman) proposes breaking into the heavily guarded remains of Cerebro at the former X-Mansion, the one place where Xavier's mind cannot reach others from the outside, in order to rescue Rogue, who is being held captive there.
-Xavier, Magneto, and Iceman succeed in rescuing Rogue, but at the cost of Iceman's life.
+In the Rogue Cut, Rogue's role is more consequential, and the narrative is more complex: when Kitty Pryde (revealed to be dating Iceman in this version of events) is accidentally wounded after Wolverine's consciousness experiences a phase between past and future from seeing Stryker in 1973, Iceman proposes breaking into the heavily guarded remains of Cerebro at the former X-Mansion, the one place where Xavier's mind cannot reach others from the outside, to rescue Rogue, who is being held captive there.
+Xavier, Magneto, and Iceman succeed in rescuing Rogue, but at the cost of Iceman's life (rather than Iceman being killed by the Sentinels during the final confrontation at the temple along with the other 2023 mutants).
 Rogue uses her power to take over for Kitty in regards to keeping Wolverine's mind in 1973, for the remaining time until the moment history is changed, with a suggestion that Wolverine is aware of the switch as he appears to feel Rogue's presence.
-The Sentinels are able to find the X-Men through a tracking device inside a Sentinel's hand that was severed from the X-Jet during their escape.
-In another major scene, Mystique stops at the X-Mansion the night before the Sentinel-unveiling ceremony, revisits her previous romance with Beast, and destroys Cerebro the following morning in order to prevent Xavier from finding her.
+Instead of simply appearing, the Sentinels find the X-Men through a tracking device inside a Sentinel's hand that was severed from the X-Jet during their escape.
+In another major scene, Mystique stops at the X-Mansion the night before the Sentinel-unveiling ceremony, nearly rekindles her previous romance with Beast, and destroys Cerebro the following morning to prevent Xavier from finding her.
 A new mid-credits scene shows Bolivar Trask imprisoned at Magneto's former prison cell beneath the Pentagon for selling military secrets to foreign countries.